ing-bank/doing-cli/docs/howto/workflow_bulk_edit_items.md

 ## Bulk update story points

 For example, you might want to update all work items that do not have story points assigned yet.
-You can do that the [`az boards work-item update`](https://docs.microsoft.com/en-us/cli/azure/boards/work-item?view=azure-cli-latest#az_boards_work_item_update) command.
+You can do that with the [`az boards work-item update`](https://docs.microsoft.com/en-us/cli/azure/boards/work-item?view=azure-cli-latest#az_boards_work_item_update) command.
 Here's an example using a bash script, although you could also [use python scripting](python_scripting.md):

 ```bash
 for id in $(doing list --story_points 'unassigned' -o 'array')